What is CASA for Children?

 How is CASA funded?

-CASA for Children, Inc. which operates in Muskogee, Sequoyah, and Wagoner counties, is a separate 501 C 3 non-profit organization.
+CASA for Children, Inc. which operates in Muskogee, Sequoyah, McIntosh and Wagoner counties, is a separate 501 C 3 non-profit organization.
 Funding for these programs comes from community donations and competitive state and federal grants.
 The grants must be applied for each year and are dependent on legislative appropriations.

-Is CASA an Equal Oppprtunity organization?
+Is CASA an Equal Opportunity organization?

 It is the policy of CASA for Children to provide equal opportunity to all volunteers in recruitment, screening, training, and supervision.
 CASA represents the dignity and diversity of our community and will not discriminate on the basis of race, national origin or ancestry, marital status, gender identity, religion, political affiliation, or socioeconomic level.